 If you’re still toying with the idea of turning your website into an app or figuring out if it’s even worth the trouble, here are a few facts that may help point you in the right direction.

 - Shopping-based mobile apps account for 54% of consumer time spent, followed closely by music/entertainment apps and business apps at 43% and 33%, respectively.

 - Organic searches on mobile devices have a 70% task completion rate, and the revenue base for 2019 is projected to hit almost $700 billion.

-- With a compound annual rate of about 46%, mobile-based internet traffic is estimated to be about 57% in 2021.
-Up 5 percentage points from 52% in 2018.
+- With a compound annual rate of about 46%, mobile-based internet traffic is estimated to be about 57% in 2021, up to five percentage points from 52% in 2018.

 How to do it

 This technological age has made things so much easier for app builders and developers, with several DIY programs that give you the rare ability to design and build your app with basic coding/programming knowledge.
 Here are three key ways that will help you start the process.